-The new and improved UCSF Profiles offers a variety of features that make it an even more effective research networking and collaboration tool.
-Find out what's new and please share any comments.
+We've made improvements to UCSF Profiles to make it an even more effective research networking and collaboration tool.
+Below is a summary of recent enhancements.
+Please share any comments.

 And there's more.
 See other new features and details below.